ds5110/faces/svc.md

 Now we use the two geometric values, `boxratio` and `interoclar_norm`, as predictors.
 They correspond to the `box width / box height` and `box size / interocular didtance` in `TABLE II` of Dr. Wan's paper.

-Bellow are the hyperparameters of `SVC`, and performance on geometric values.
+Below are the hyperparameters of `SVC`, and performance on geometric values.
 The classification report is generated on the test set, and the last lines shows the number of support vectors in the train set with 736 samples.

 <img src="figs/SVC_model_geometric.png">